 Although we specialize in athletic massage, many people, including athletes, come to our massage practice complaining of lower back pains.
 Indeed, it is estimated that 80% of people suffer from lower back pain at some point in their life .
-The majority of these sufferers are between 30 and 59 years old, in their prime, which makes this condition that much more problematic.
+The majority of these sufferers are between 30 and 59 years old.
 There are various kinds of back aches, as well as various causes for these aches; for most of them, massage therapy, exercise, and posture modifications are the most efficient way to get relief.

 Lumbagos, chronic lower back pain and emergencies are 3 categories in which lower back pains can be classified .